 You’ve found it!
 Whether you came by here through a pirate treasure map, a mysterious oracle, or that random guy on the street, you’ve made it to The Bookwyrm blog.
 Congratulations on finishing your adventure.
-If you are a new book on the shelf, welcome to our library!
+If you’re new to our dragon hoard, welcome!
 This post is the spot to learn all of our secret methods for reviewing books… though the price may be more than you are willing to pay… *evil laughter*

 World, Characters, and Plot